 Not only do I think questions should be welcomed, I believe they are essential for a growing faith.
 Diana Butler Bass says these questions have less to do with doctrine - "What should I believe?" - and more to do with the experience of faith and life - "How am I to live?"
-For example, she writes that "Do you trust in the resurrection?" is a much harder question to answer than "Do you believe that Jesus was historically and scientifically raised from the dead?"
+For example, she writes that it's one thing to ask, "Do you believe that Jesus was historically and scientifically raised from the dead?"
+It's quite another to ask, "Do you trust in the resurrection?"
 People are wrestling with the hard questions, and for the church to tell them that they can't ask those questions is a sure sign that we are out of touch with people's lives and hearts.
 We as a church need to create space for them to be asked.